kaiwalyakoparkar/Lilliputian-Bot/README.md

-# Blog-Template
+# Lilliputian-Bot
-This is a template for making landing page of your blog site
+This is a minimalist yet powerful bot you need in every server.